Citi 2nd-quarter profit falls, old assets sting

 Citigroup Inc (C.N) said on Monday quarterly earnings fell 12 percent as it was stung by losses from credit crisis-era assets, but the bank's results were better than many analysts expected after cost-cutting.

-Even though the U.S. government has exited nearly all its Citigroup investments, the bank is still dealing with bad assets from the credit crunch and struggling to grow.
+Even after the U.S. government has exited its Citigroup investments, the bank is still dealing with bad assets from the credit crunch and struggling to grow.

 In March, Citigroup was one of the few major banks to have regulators reject its plans for returning capital to shareholders.
-On Monday, Chief Executive Vikram Pandit said he was not sure what he would ask regulators for when the bank files its 2013 capital plan with the Federal Reserve.
+On Monday, Chief Executive Vikram Pandit said he was not sure of when he will again approach regulators regarding share buybacks.

-The bank's results on Monday echoed themes from reports on Friday by JPMorgan Chase & Co, (JPM.N) the biggest U.S. bank, and Wells Fargo & Co, (WFC.N) the fourth-biggest.
-All three beat analyst estimates with help from cost-cutting, stronger mortgage businesses and better consumer delinquency rates, even as their profit margins came under pressure from low interest rates.

-Banks' reliance on cost cutting worries some investors.
-Citicorp, the Citigroup unit that houses its continuing businesses, posted a 6 percent increase in net income, with gains coming mainly from cost cutting and setting aside less money for bad loans.
+Although the unit that houses Citi's continuing businesses, known as Citicorp, posted a 6 percent increase in net income, the gains came mainly from cost cutting and setting aside less money for bad loans.

-"The problem is they have no justifiable way to grow," said Jeff Sica, president of Sica Wealth Management in Morristown, New Jersey.

 Citicorp's assets grew just 1 percent in the period, although some areas, like commercial loans, posted better growth.
 Income in the bank's main retail unit fell 1 percent from the same quarter last year, with revenue barely changed.